gabriepadua/gabriepadua/README.md

-# Hi there, i´m Gabriel Pádua
+# Hi there, i'm Gabriel Pádua

 ## 🙋🏻‍♂️ About me
 <p>